-Action required: Writing down words in a Vocabulary notebook
+Action required: Write down words in a Vocabulary notebook.

 When we start learning words, the sheer number of words is scary.
 Fact is, it isn’t that difficult.
 Start learning words by similar meanings and the pace of learning will increase drastically.

 - Difficult: Arduous, abstruse and laborious are all synonyms of difficult.

 - Calm (verb): Pacify, ameliorate, mitigate, alleviate, and propitiate are all synonyms of calm.

 - Evil: Sinister, nefarious, amoral, malignant, and abominable are all synonyms of evil.

 Since I know what evil is, and that I have connected it to nefarious, I now know the meaning of nefarious as well.

 Action Required: Connect new words to words you already know.

 So, now you are at the third stage: you have started paying attention to words, have made a vocabulary notebook, and are seeing synonyms of common words all around.
 What next?

 Start learning words in context.
 When you get stuck and are unable to learn a word, put it in context.
 Use words to describe things/people/ideas around you.